wpilibsuite/allwpilib/design-docs/opmodes-commandbased.md

 ## Java Robot Code Examples

 The template/example code for command-based Java includes the following:
-- A Robot class with subsystems and constructor that sets up a command-based teleop mode, a couple of auto modes, and a test mode
+- A Robot class with subsystems and constructor that sets up a command-based teleop opmode, a couple of auto opmodes, and a test opmode

 Robot: